KajetanMieloch/Shift-composer/README.md

 # Shift composer
-Just simple generator for my job
+Just simple generator for my work
 #
 For Python 3.7 and 3.8, add: